 An introduction to the skills and practices of stage management.
 Students will learn how to run production meetings, construct a prompt book, conduct rehearsals, and supervise productions.
 When possible, students will stage manage a production as part of the course.

 ACTING II

-DRAM2101 ENGL/FINA 309.
+DRAM2101 ENGL/FINA 309 or permission of the instructor.